 - All facets for creating user manuals, installation guides, and several other industry-standard documentation

-- Mastering Word (version 2007 and higher) at both beginner and advanced levels
+- Mastering Word (Word 2016 and higher) at both beginner and advanced levels

 - Editing for Technical Writers

 - Adobe Acrobat – beyond the button you press to create PDF